PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

     });
 ```

-This maps indices in the in the array to horizontal range points
+This maps indices in the in the array to horizontal range points.
+Chrome should look like this:

 ![](https://i.imgur.com/3d7ddVy.png)

 Now let's move the bars so they grow from the bottom, not the hang from the top.
-Now a high data point produces a low range value which doesn't push a large bow down much.
-A low data point produces a high range value which pushes a small bar down a lot.
+Add the following to the end of the AJAX callback:

 ```javascript
 d3.selectAll('rect')